 Additional Dependents.
-A spouse or child acquired during the COBRA continuation period is eligible to be enrolled as a dependent.
-The standard enrollment provisions of the plan apply to enrollees during the COBRA continuation period.
+A spouse, domestic partner or child acquired during the COBRA continuation period is eligible to be enrolled as a family member.
+The standard enrollment provisions of the policy apply to enrollees during the COBRA continuation period.

 Cost of Coverage.
 You may be required to pay the entire cost of your COBRA continuation coverage.
 This cost, called the "required monthly contribution", must be remitted to the plan administrator each month during the COBRA continuation period.